Murphy Writing of Stockton University and Swansea University Present

 If you wish to take advantage of our transportation to campus, plan to

 London Heathrow will get you there in time.
-Details on how to book the
+We will post details on how to

-drop you off at Swansea bus or train station.
-A bus leaves for Heathrow at
+after the closing workshop and drop you off at Swansea bus (or train

 Travel Note: You will have access to our private trip website, which